 The breakout confirmation strategy is designed specifically to help avoid those frustrating fakeouts.

-- The Logic: A true price breakout must be supported by a breakout in volume.
+A true price breakout must be supported by a breakout in volume.
 If trading activity doesn’t participate, the move is likely a trap.

 - The Rules for a Bullish Breakout: